 Areas of Focus

 LEAP is a donor-supported fast-track certificate program to help promote increased participation from veterans, youth and unrepresented minorities to careers in supply chain and Logistics.
-Led by the Georgia Tech Supply Chain and Logistics Institute, the Logistics Education And Pathways (LEAP) program was created in 2015 by a $350,000 grant from JPMorgan Chase & Co. toward the firm’s global New Skills at Work initiative that promotes workforce development to bridge the gap between the talent employers need and the qualifications of the local talent pipeline.
+Led by the Georgia Tech Supply Chain and Logistics Institute, the Logistics Education And Pathways (LEAP) program was created in 2015 by a $350,000 grant from JPMorgan Chase & Co. toward the firm's global New Skills at Work initiative that promotes workforce development to bridge the gap between the talent employers need and the qualifications of the local talent pipeline.
 In August 2018, JPMorgan Chase & Co. continued their support of LEAP with an additional grant!

-With the goal of attracting 16-24 year olds in Metro Atlanta* to careers in Logistics, the new program can help prepare participants to compete for jobs and successful careers in supply chain and logistics.
+Originally created for Metro Atlanta 16-24 year olds and veterans, LEAP is a fast-track online certificate program which prepares participants to compete for jobs and successful careers in supply chain and logistics.
 As an Equal Education Opportunity Institution, applications from veterans, underrepresented minorities and women are strongly encouraged.